federicobozzini/unige-data-warehouse/project/README.md

 ### Workload

-I present here a list of logical queries:
+The workload queries can be found in the dbWorkload.sql file.

+Here a short summary of the logical queries of the worload is presented:

 #### q1